Sugar Land, Texas

 Beginning in the 19th century, the present-day Sugar Land area was home to a large sugar plantation situated in the fertile floodplain of the Brazos River.
 Following the consolidation of local plantations into Imperial Sugar Company in 1908, Sugar Land grew steadily as a company town and incorporated as a city in 1959.
 Since then, Sugar Land has grown rapidly alongside other edge cities around Houston, with large-scale development of master-planned communities contributing to population swells since the 1980s.

-Sugar Land is one of the most affluent and fastest-growing cities in Texas.
-Its population increased more than 158% between 1990 and 2000.
-Between 2000 and 2007, Sugar Land also had a 46% increase in jobs.
-As of the 2010 census, the city's population was 78,817.
-Following the annexation of the Greatwood and New Territory communities in December 2017, the city's population was estimated at 118,488 as of 2019.
+Sugar Land is one of the fastest-growing cities in Texas.
+The 2020 United States Census reported that the city's population had grown more than 40% in the preceding 10 years following the annexation of the Greatwood and New Territory communities in December 2017.
+Over the same 10-year period, the number of employed persons living in Sugar Land increased by 61%.

 Sugar Land is home to the headquarters of Imperial Sugar; the company's main sugar refinery and distribution center were once located in the city.
 The Imperial Sugar crown logo is featured in the city seal and logo.

 History

 Sugar Land's founding

 Sugar Land has roots in the original Mexican land grant made to Anglo-American Stephen F. Austin.
 One of the first settlers of the land, Samuel M. Williams, called this area "Oakland Plantation".
 Williams' brother, Nathaniel, purchased the land from Austin in 1838.
 They developed the plantation by growing cotton, corn, and sugarcane.
+The neighborhood of First Colony, located in the town, references Stephen F. Austin's land grant, for it was one of the first times an Anglo settlement was legally and officially established in the area.

 During these early years, the plantation was the center of social life along the Brazos River.
 In 1853, Benjamin Terry and William J. Kyle purchased the Oakland Plantation from the Williams family.
 Terry is known for organizing a division of Texas Rangers during the Civil War and for naming the town.

 Upon the deaths of Terry and Kyle, Colonel E. H. Cunningham bought the 12500 acre plantation soon after the Civil War.
 He had a sugar-refining plant built here, and developed the town around it in 1879, platting the land and attracting settlers during the post-Reconstruction era.